Emergence of two inertial sub-ranges in solar wind turbulence: dependence on heliospheric distance and solar activity: RESULTS AND DISCUSSIONS

-Summarizing, from the existence of the two turbulent inertial sub-regimes it is clear that as we move from the larger towards the smaller scales the nature of turbulence also varies.
-This variation becomes more apparent when we examine the cross-helicity spectrum for the FSW intervals within the inner heliosphere (Fig. \ref{fig6} top).
+Summarizing, from the existence of the two turbulent inertial sub-regimes it is clear that as we move from the larger towards the smaller scales, the nature of turbulence also varies.
+This variation becomes more apparent when we examine the cross-helicity spectrum for the FSW intervals within the inner heliosphere (Fig. \ref{fig6}, top panel).
 The same could not be computed for the FSW beyond $1$ au due to the limitation in terms of low plasma data resolution, as mentioned in Section \ref{sec:data}.
 Nevertheless, for all the FSW intervals in the inner heliosphere we see that the $\hat{\sigma_c}$ power decreases as we move from larger to smaller scales (see Fig. \ref{fig6}).
 Thus, with the forward progression of the turbulent cascade, the imbalance between the inward and outward Alfv\'en modes propagating along the mean magnetic field decreases to a more balanced state.
+Although there is no evidence of a well defined transition scale, these plots confirm the well known fact that, within the inertial range, larger scales are typically more unbalanced than smaller scales \citep{BrunoCarbone2013}.
 While recent studies have shown the transition from a weak to a strong turbulence regime on moving towards smaller scales \citep{zhao2024}, a transition from imbalanced ($|z^{+2}|\gg |z^{-2}|$, or vice-versa) to a balanced ($|z^{+2}|\sim|z^{-2}|$) turbulent state could as well be associated with the steepening of the spectra from the low frequency $f^{-3/2}$ regime to the higher frequency $f^{-5/3}$ regime.
 A similar gradual change from an imbalanced towards a relatively balanced state is also evident with increasing heliospheric distance $R$.
-Even though $\sigma_c$ shows sufficiently higher values being associated with FSW, it declines slowly as understood from the straight line fit having a slope $\alpha=-0.05$ (see Fig. \ref{fig6} bottom).
-This is again consistent with the absence of the $f^{-3/2}$ regime at $R=3.16$ au and recent observations of change in the inertial range spectral index from $-3/2$ to $-5/3$ with increasing $R$ \citep{chen2020,shi2021, Sioulas2023b}.
+In the bottom panel of Fig. \ref{fig6}, we show the radial dependence of the normalized cross-helicity $\sigma_c=\langle \delta \mathbf{v}\cdot \delta \mathbf{b}\rangle / \langle|\delta \mathbf{v}|^2 + |\delta \mathbf{b}|^2\rangle$, where $\delta$ indicates fluctuations with respect to the interval mean and the average $\langle\cdot\rangle$ is done over the interval.
+Even though $\sigma_c$ shows large values associated with FSW, it declines slowly with the distance to the Sun $R$, as understood from the indicated linear fit with slope $\alpha=-0.05$.
+This is again consistent with the absence of the $f^{-3/2}$ regime at $R=3.16$ au and recent observations of change in the inertial-range spectral index from $-3/2$ to $-5/3$ with increasing $R$ \citep{chen2020,shi2021, Sioulas2023b}.